-At Adams & Luka, we know all too well how easy it is for prosecutors to turn a simple possession case into one with intent to sell.
+At Adams, Luka, & Benton, we know all too well how easy it is for prosecutors to turn a simple possession case into one with intent to sell.
 We also know the situation becomes far more serious if it can be proven that you intended to sell, distribute, or deliver an illegal drug such as marijuana, heroin, cocaine, or meth.
 As experienced Orlando drug crime lawyers, our goal is to have charges dismissed when possible, or provide a vigorous, effective defense in order to protect our clients from a conviction and the resulting criminal penalties.

 Unfortunately, there is no magic number regarding how much of a substance has to be present in order for someone to be charged with possession with intent to sell.
 A police officer may find an individual in possession of marijuana or any controlled substance, however whether the amount present is sufficient for an intent to sell charge is a matter of his/her opinion.
 Generally speaking, judges usually draw the line regarding the amount of drug, and how much is necessary for an "intent to sell" charge.
 Along with the quantity of drug found in your possession, prosecutors may use additional evidence such as the presence of scales or baggies or other packaging materials to demonstrate that you intended to sell or distribute the drug.